NeoVintageous/NeoVintageous/README.md

 #### Mapping for Toggling the Side Bar

-To toggle the side bar using your preferred mapping (in this example, `<leader>d`), first, add the following configuration to your NeoVintageous `neovintageousrc` file:
+To toggle the side bar using your preferred mapping (in this example, `<leader>d`), first, add the following configuration to your neovintageousrc file:

 ```vim
 let mapleader=,